tfchurch/sumo-hakyll/pages/smt/problem-writing/index.md

 # Setting up the Git repository

-The git repository for SMT 2014 is now located at `git@smtpw.unfuddle.com:smtpw/smt2014.git`.
+The git repository for SMT 2015 is now located at `github.com/zhanrnl/smt-2015`, but this is a private repository, so you may not be able to access it until you are given permissions.
 Follow the instructions below to set up the repository.
-If you used last year's repository (and haven't switched
-    computers), setup is super-easy: just skip to [Cloning the SMT 2014 repository](#cloning-the-smt-2014-repository).
 If you have git installed, skip to [SSH keys](#ssh-keys).

 ## Installing Git